MV Loch Seaforth (2014): History

 The building of the ferry was financed by the Lloyds Banking Group who then leased Loch Seaforth to Caledonian Maritime Assets Ltd (CMAL) who in turn chartered her to the operator, Caledonian MacBrayne.
 Ownership remained with Lloyds until 10 October 2019, when CMAL purchased Loch Seaforth outright, ending the lease after almost five years.
+Over a month after buying Loch Seaforth outright from Lloyds, CMAL announced that they paid £36 million for her.

 The name was chosen in a competition run by CMAL, reviving that of MacBrayne's 1947 Stornoway mailboat.
 Before launch, there was speculation over the timetables for the new vessel.
 Despite being capable of 24-hour operation, there were concerns that she would not carry out 24-hour sailings in summer.

 Loch Seaforth was launched on 21 March 2014 and christened by Joan Murray, the eldest daughter of the late Captain John Smith, master of the original 1947 mailboat.
 She departed Germany on her delivery voyage on 4 November 2014 and arrived in Greenock three days later.
 After sea trials, she was laid up as the piers at Stornoway and Ullapool were unfinished.

-Loch Seaforth sailed to Ullapool on 12 November 2014, to conduct berthing trials, which were successful and returned to the Clyde.
+Loch Seaforth sailed to Stornoway on 12 November 2014, to conduct berthing trials, which were successful and returned to the Clyde.
 On 6 December 2014, she sailed to carry out crew familiarisation tests at Stornoway, despite the terminal not being ready to accommodate her.
 Once again, she returned to the Clyde.

 Loch Seaforth undertook berthing trials at the new pier at Stornoway on 4 February 2015.
 Her first commercial sailing was the overnight freight sailing on 10/11 February.
 An open day for public viewing was held in Stornoway on 13 February, and she gave her first passenger crossing of the Minch the following day.
 She entered public service on 16 February, initially on a 'phasing-in' basis, but full-time, effectively relieving Isle of Lewis, which was delayed in leaving drydock in Birkenhead during her annual overhaul.
 On 5 March, Loch Seaforth developed a ventilation fan problem at Ullapool, leaving the Isle of Lewis to take passengers and their vehicles to Stornoway, putting her new backup status to the test.